Public Works Management & Policy

 Comprehensive, Informative Features

-To fully explore the field of public works, Public Works Management & Policy contains innovative, thought-provoking scholarship written in accessible language, and with direct relevance to practice and policy.
-Features in Public Works Management & Policy include:
+To fully explore the field of public works, Public Works Management & Policy presents innovative, thought-provoking scholarship written in accessible language, and with direct relevance to practice and policy.
+All material appearing in PWMP is subjected to double-blind peer review.
+Features in Public Works Management & Policy are streamlined into two categories:

 Aims and Scope: